astronomer/docs/astro/deployment-file-reference.md

 ### `deployment.environment_variables`

 You can create, update, or delete environment variables in the `environment_variables` section of the template file.
-This is equivalent to configuring environment variables in the **Variables** page of a Deployment in the Cloud UI.
+This is equivalent to configuring environment variables in the **Variables** page of a Deployment in the Astro UI.
 Each variable in this section must include a `key` and a `value`.

 By default, each variable is created as a non-secret variable.
 To set any new or existing environment variables as secret, specify `is_secret: true` in the same section as the key and value.
 For example: